datastax/dsbulk/manual/settings.md

 Default: **[1,0]**.

-#### --codec.booleanWords _&lt;list&lt;string&gt;&gt;_
+#### --codec.booleanStrings _&lt;list&lt;string&gt;&gt;_

 Specify how true and false representations can be used by dsbulk.
 Each representation is of the form `true-value:false-value`, case-insensitive.
-For loading, all representations are honored.
-For unloading, the first representation will be used and all others ignored.
+For loading, all representations are honored: when a record field value exactly matches one of the specified strings, the value is replaced with `true` of `false` before writing to DSE.
+For unloading, this setting is only applicable for string-based connectors, such as the CSV connector: the first representation will be used to format booleans before they are written out, and all others are ignored.

 Default: **["1:0","Y:N","T:F","YES:NO","TRUE:FALSE"]**.